Content Marketing for SaaS Companies: 9 Foolproof Tactics

 For this reason, it is relevant to track an indicator that shows the ratio between them.

-The ideal is that the ratio is close to 1, which would indicate that all leads are being converted into customers.
+The ideal ratio is close to 1, which would indicate that all leads are being converted into customers.

 Of course, this does not really happen, but keep an eye on it so that the ratio between leads and customers does not get out of control!